I love Pilates and I love you!

-I love Pilates and I love you!
-I would love to help you realize better health through movement and enjoy a life free from pain with increased strength, balance and flexibility.
+I want to help you realize better health through movement.
+Imagine enjoying a life free from pain with increased strength, balance, and flexibility.

-I am committed to listening to your goals, understanding your struggles, providing quality instruction and being trusted to always work in your best interests.
+I am committed to listening to your goals, understanding your struggles, providing quality instruction, and being trusted to always work in your best interests.

 Working With Me

 I have a 73 year old private student who is very motivated to remain active and is dedicated to Pilates.
 I’ve helped her develop a regular, safe, and challenging practice.
 Her strength and ability have increased to the point where she feels confident taking group classes.

 Her 83-year-old husband also began seeing me.
 He confided that his goal was to be able to get down on the floor and play with his grandchildren.
 After working with him for about six months he was able to do just that.
 I was touched when he shared some pictures of him down on the floor, playing with his grandchildren.

 A 65-year-old woman came to me in a wheelchair.
 She had pronounced scoliosis, Parkinson's, abnormalities in her feet which required special shoes, and partial paralysis in one hand.
 She desperately wanted to do Pilates so I decided to focus on what she could do.